Drnafario/Triangle-Drawer/README.md

 # Triangle-Drawer-With-Raylib
-A Triangle Drawer With Raylib using only the DrawPixel(), window, and input functions.
+A Triangle Drawer With Raylib using only the DrawPixel() and window functions for graphics.